nishmeht7/girder-gus-maker/postMVP.md

 		* Determine level difficulty based on attempts at a level vs. completions
 		* Track who finishes fastest and with the fewest girders
 		* Play against ghosts of previous plays
+	* Login with google link is visually nice, not intuitively a button / link / etc.